zainanz/reach-the-flag-game/README.md

-# UoL Project
+###Reach the flag

-- Creating a game using psj5 library.
+# its a game built using p5js.
+# Player has to dodge all his clones and the arrows to reach the flag.
+# Player can also throw his evil clones down the canyon to escape.